Board of Directors

 Rwanda Board of Directors

-Legal Representative François Rwambonera has a long experience in educational planning & administration, project management and participatory/active pedagogy.
-Currently retired, in the past, he worked in the Rwandan Ministry of Education and later in the Protestant Educational Department.
-He is a holder of a Master’s degree in Mathematics with other professional certificates.
+François Rwambonera brings extensive experience in educational planning, administration, project management, and participatory pedagogy.
+Now retired, he previously served in the Rwandan Ministry of Education and later with the Protestant Educational Department.
+He holds a Master’s degree in Mathematics along with additional professional certifications.

-Dr. Lucien Nzayirata is the vice president of the Rwanda Board of Directors for Ubuntu Center for Peace.
-He is a Medical Doctor since 2016, holds a bachelor’s degree of medicine and surgery from the University of Rwanda.
-He has three years’ experience of clinical practice in both public and private institutions and over seven years of public health experience in Sub-Saharan Africa.
-He is currently a Research Physician at Rwanda Zambia Health Research (RZHRG) who works as a co-investigator in clinical trials and ensures that international and local regulations are met for effectiveness and safety of participants.
+Dr. Lucien Nzayirata is a medical doctor since 2016, he holds a Bachelor’s degree in Medicine and Surgery from the University of Rwanda.
+He has three years of clinical practice experience in both public and private institutions and more than seven years of public health experience across Sub-Saharan Africa.

 Dr. Niyonzima Jean Damascene